Who is considered the next of kin for life insurance?

 Not all states recognize domestic partnerships.
 That means your domestic partner is not entitled to the proceeds of your life insurance policy unless they are a named beneficiary.

-Other Next-of-Kin Notes Among States
+Other Next of Kin Notes Among States

 Maine follows a clear order, except the Maine legislature enumerates an Adjutant General or someone that the Adjutant General designates for a veteran.